Guisilcol/data-structures-with-python/README.md

-Data science and algorithms implementation in Python.
+Data structure and algorithms implementation in Python.
 Each file is a different algorithm or data structure.
 Current Python used in this project is 3.12, however, don't forget to create a virtual environment using Poetry with this version.

 To run a Python File in this project using Poetry, run